IvyStreeter/Introduction-to-RNA-Seq/Lecture01:Intro/Lecture01.md

 Slightly different for lowly expressed genes, however, it is uncertain how important lowly expressed genes are in your model of study.

 **How many replicates are enough?**
->= 12 seems to be robust and can detect smaller fold changes, but 3 is appropriate if you care about large changes, ie. 2.0x fold changes.
+Greater than or = 12 seems to be robust and can detect smaller fold changes, but 3 is appropriate if you care about large changes, ie. 2.0x fold changes.